tripplea-sg/MySQL_Heatwave_Workshop/Lab-7/Readme.md

 a.
 Go to OCI Dashboard
 b.
 Click Identity > Policies
 c.
 Click button "Create Policy"
 d.
-Enter Policy Name: oac-policy
+Enter Policy Name and description: oac-policy
 e.
 Click "Customize (Advanced)" (see on the right)
 f.
 On policy builder, copy and paste the following policies:

-allow group Administrator-Group to manage analytics-instances in tenancy allow group Administrator-Group to manage analytics-instances in compartment <your compartment name>
+allow group <your group> to manage analytics-instances in tenancy allow group <your group> to manage analytics-instances in compartment <your compartment name>

 <see below example>
 ```